Frequently Asked Questions

 We travel the world to meet farmers who grow the most interesting, unique spices, and set them up to export for themselves, which most of them have never done before.
 We're very, very selective about the spices we source, which is why the best restaurants in the country use our spices: Eleven Madison Park, Blue Hill, Chez Panisse, Jean Georges, and many, many others.

-We're so proud of the spices that we source that we're happy to make an unconditional 100% quality guarantee.
+We're so proud of the spices that we source that we're happy to make a 100% quality guarantee.
 If any of our spices don't meet your standards, or if anything else went wrong with your order, please let us know and we'll make it right.
-We're a tiny company, and sourcing beautiful spices is our passion as well as our job, so we're only happy when you're happy!
+We're a tiny company and sourcing beautiful spices is our passion as well as our job, so we're only happy when you're happy!

 Where do you ship?